oceanscienceguru/shiny_gliders/README.md

 conversion into ASCII format using standard `dbd2asc` tool from Teledyne.

-# Setup/logic
+# Setup

 The original deployment of this app was on an Intel NUC running [Shiny Server](https://posit.co/products/open-source/shiny-server/ "Link to Posit's Shiny Server page").
 This machine is on the same network as the primary Slocum glider dockserver.
-A cron job synchronizes the from-glider and archive folders from the primary server to the remote server for processing for the app using rsync.
+A cron job (see gliderCopy.sh file for example) synchronizes the from-glider and archive folders from the primary server to the remote server for processing for the app using rsync.
 Each synchronization uses the default `dbd2asc` program for Linux from Teledyne to convert the binary glider data into ASCII format as a standard .ssv.
 The outputted .ssv files need to be arranged in a specific folder structure for the R conversion cron job to function as expected (see below).
 Each data type (flight/science) needs to end up in its respective folder (`/echos` is the top level in this example).